BRIMIR LICENSE

 The valued gas of the area

-The Brimir area is composed mainly of nitrogen, the most abundant element in the Earth's atmosphere (about 78% of its composition).
+The Brimir zone is mainly composed of nitrogen, the most abundant element in the earth’s atmosphere (around 78% of its composition).

-Because of the abundance of nitrogen in the air, its attractiveness is limited and its economic use unlikely.
-Its release into the atmosphere does not represent any risk for people (inert, odorless, invisible) or the environment (does not contribute to the greenhouse effect and is already present in high concentrations in the Earth's atmosphere).
+Due to the abundance of nitrogen in the air, its attractiveness is limited and its economic use unlikely.
+Its release into the atmosphere poses no risk to humans (inert, odorless, invisible) or the environment (it does not contribute to the greenhouse effect and is already present in high concentrations in the earth’s atmosphere).

 05